 Bruner's CPA approach (1966) uses concrete aids like counters in maths.
 Learners move to pictures, then abstract symbols.
 Snow (1991) says language matters; teachers use stories to build skills.

-Researchers (e.g., EEF) show hands-on methods work.
-Use counters for addition.
-Storytelling inspires writing (Smith, 2020).
-Artefacts engage learners in history (Jones, 2018).
-Evidence supports phonics and parent involvement (Brown, 2022).
+Researchers (e.g., EEF) show that hands-on methods can work.
+Pupils can use counters for addition.
+Storytelling can inspire writing, and artefacts can engage learners in history.
+Evidence also supports phonics and parent involvement.

 Teaching Methods in Secondary Schools